 Hourglass Scotland Volunteers

 Hourglass Scotland is part of the well-established UK-wide charity, Hourglass (formerly Action on Elder Abuse), the only UK-wide charity dedicated to calling time on the harm, abuse and exploitation of older people.
 They are dedicated to promoting safer ageing and a fairer society for all older people.

-Hourglass Scotland are developing a range of services and activities to promote safer ageing and stop abuse, incorporating prevention, recovery and resilience, including interest-based groups, social events, one-to-one support, and more.
+They are developing a range of services and activities to promote safer ageing and stop abuse, incorporating prevention, recovery and resilience, including interest-based groups, social events, one-to-one support, and more.
+Volunteering roles include:

 - Hosting or assisting with coffee mornings or social events

 - Facilitating or assisting interest groups (e.g. crafts, photography, story-telling, local history, etc)

 - raising awareness of the work of Hourglass & issues relating to safer ageing and the abuse of older people